adriwg/travel-app/README.md

 Recent searches are saved to the left side panel, in clickable buttons.
 User can press the button and retrieve the information about hotels again.

-Single page app is responsive. on the smaller screens fewer hotels are displayed in one line and recent search is moved down.
+Single page app is responsive.
+On the smaller screens fewer hotels are displayed per horizontal line and recent search is moved down the page.

-Two hotel cards on tablet screen:
+Two hotel cards per horizontal line are displayed on tablet screen:

 ![tablet screen](images/tabletScreen.jpg)

-One hotel card on mobile screen:
+One hotel card per horizontal line is displayed on mobile screen:

 ![mobile screen](images/mobileScreen.jpg)